Introduction to Validating

 transaction to become validator candidates.

 The weight (i.e. voting power) of a validator determines whether they are an active validator.
-The active validator set is limited to an amount that changes over time.
+The active validator set is limited to that changes over time.

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate, and maximum commission.
 The CrossFi Chain enforces the parameter that each validator sets.
 The maximum commission rate is fixed and cannot be changed.
 However, the commission rate itself can be changed after the validator is created as long as it does not exceed the maximum commission.